 Have you recently been arrested for a DUI in San Diego, CA?
 Whether it’s your first DUI charge or your fourth, it’s important to speak with an experienced San Diego DUI lawyer immediately.
 Getting convicted on DUI charges can change your life forever.
 Now is the time to fight back, and Blair Defense Criminal Lawyers can help, call us today at (619) 357-4977.

 For more than a decade, attorney Peter Blair has been advocating for clients accused of drunk driving charges in San Diego.
 He knows that the justice system is stacked against you.
 The state is focused on a conviction – not getting to the truth.
-He’s the ally you’ll want in your corner as you move forward.
+He’s the ally you’ll want in your corner for cases such as San Diego public intoxication, San Diego drug crimes, vandalism, weapons charges, and more.

 How Our San Diego Criminal Defense Lawyers Can Help If You’ve Been Charged with a DUI